 - Non-attendance at a L&R Work Party will result in an additional payment.

 All cruiser owners club members can apply to become members of the Syndicate upon payment of a single lifetime joining fee.
 This fee is set annually by the Finance Committee and approved by the Executive Committee prior to voting at the Annual General Meeting.
-For 2016/17, the fee is £250.
+Since 2016 the fee has been set at £250.

 The Syndicate is a self-help group and all its members must assist in its efficient operation.
 The Launch and Recovery Committee organise two Work Parties per year to maintain the equipment.
 Members of the Syndicate must attend one L&R Work Party or undertake other duties as defined by the L&R Chairmen.